Glenhaven suburb profile

 Glenhaven demographics

 Glenhaven, nestled in the Hills District of Sydney, is a serene suburb known for its spacious properties and family-friendly environment.
-With a population of 6,619, it offers a peaceful retreat from the hustle and bustle of city life while still providing convenient access to urban amenities.
-The median age of 48 indicates a mature community, often comprising established families and long-term residents who appreciate the suburb's tranquil atmosphere and green surroundings.
+With a population of 6,619, it offers a peaceful retreat from the hustle and bustle of city life while still being within reach of Sydney's amenities.
+The median age of 48 suggests a mature community, often comprising established families and long-term residents who appreciate the suburb's tranquil atmosphere and leafy surroundings.

 Glenhaven infrastructure, key developments and investment opportunities